 Work Shared in CORE

 “Silver Salts: Realism and Materiality in a French photograph, c.
-1900” forthcoming in Eds.
-Rasmus R. Simonsen and Geoff Bender, Photography’s Materialities: Provocation, Invention, Subversion across the Transatlantic Nineteenth Century.
+1900.”
+In Eds.
+Rasmus R. Simonsen and Geoff Bender, Photography’s Materialities: Transatlantic Photographic Practices over the Long Nineteenth Century.

-“Death at Sea: Symbolism and Charles’s Cottet’s Subjective Realism” in Decadence, Degeneration and the End: Studies in the European Fin de Siècle,
+“Death at Sea: Symbolism and Charles’s Cottet’s Subjective Realism Decadence, Degeneration and the End: Studies in the European Fin de Siècle

 ed.
 Edited by Marja Härmänmaa and Christopher Nissen; Palgrave, December 2014.

 “Sites of Absence and Presence: Tourism and the Morbid Material Culture of Death in Brittany.”
-Death Tourism: Disaster Sites as Recreational Landscap
+Death Tourism: Disaster Sites as Recreational Landscape

 Essay in exhibition catalogue Impressionist France.
 Visions of Nation from Le Gray to Monet

 .
 New Haven: Yale University Press, 2013.
 Eds.
 April Watson and Simon Kelly, St. Louis Museum of Art and the Nelson-Atkins Museum, Kansas City, 2013.